Mafia state: Former Yugoslavia

 Montenegro's former president Milo Đukanović is often described as having strong links to Montenegrin mafia.

+Serbia is often regarded as "captured state", with even sliding further into a state "wherein the line between ruling elites and criminal groups has grown completely blurred," to the point that it "fits the bill" of a mafia state.

 Kosovo, a partially recognised break-away state from Serbia, was called a "mafia state" by Italian MEP Pino Arlacchi in 2011, and also by Moisés Naím in his 2012 essay "Mafia States" in Foreign Affairs.
-Naím pointed out that Prime Minister of Kosovo Hashim Thaçi is allegedly connected to the heroin trade.
-Many other crime allegations have been made and investigated by several countries against Thaçi.

 Naím also labeled Montenegro as a "mafia state" in the same essay, describing it as a hub for cigarette smuggling.

 Transnistria

 Transnistria, an unrecognised break-away state from Moldova, has long been described by journalists, researchers, politicians and diplomats as a quasi-state whose economy is dependent on contraband and gunrunning, with some having directly referred to Transnistria as a mafia state.

 For instance, in 2002, Moldova's president, Vladimir Voronin, called Transnistria a "residence of international mafia", "smuggling stronghold", and "outpost of Islamic combatants".
 Attempts of customs blockade followed the allegations.
 Reacting to the allegations, Russian state-run RTR aired an investigative program revealing that Transnistrian firms were conducting industrial-level manufacturing of small arms purposely for subsequent illegal trafficking via the Ukrainian port of Odesa.
 According to the program, the trade was controlled by and benefited from Transnistria's founder and then-ruler Igor Smirnov.

-However, more recent investigations and monitoring missions did not prove continuity in arms trafficking concerns.
-According to regular reports of the European Border Assistance Mission to Moldova and Ukraine (EUBAM), there have been no signs of significant weapons smuggling from Transnistria.
 During the press conference on 30 November 2006, head of EUBAM Ferenc Banfi officially stated that organised smuggling of weapons in Transnistria did not exist.
 In 2013, Ukrainian Foreign Minister and acting chairman of the Organization for Security and Cooperation in Europe (OSCE) Leonid Kozhara gave an interview to El País, commenting on the situation in Transnistria and results of work of the EUBAM mission.
 According to Kozhara, there have been no cases of arms traffic found.

 Some experts from Russia and Transnistria state that allegations of Transnistria being a "mafia state", "black hole of Europe", and "heaven for arms trafficking", etc. are a carefully planned defamation campaign paid by the Moldovan government and aimed at producing a negative image of Transnistria.
 Officials from the European Union and the OSCE say they have no evidence that the Tiraspol regime has ever trafficked arms or nuclear material.
 Much of the alarm is attributed to efforts by the Moldovan government to increase pressure on Transnistria.